praveek/launch.en/help/extension-reference/mobile/build-your-own-extension/interacting-with-rules.md

 ### Publishing a shared state `condition` at runtime

-Any shared state published by your extension can be used as a `condition` when configuring a rule in Launch.
-To learn how you can publish a shared state, see [Updating the Shared State](#updating-the-shared-state).
+Any shared state published by your extension can be used as a `condition` when configuring a rule in Launch. <!--To learn how you can publish a shared state, see [Updating the Shared State](#updating-the-shared-state).-->

 ### Dispatching an event `condition` at runtime

-Any event dispatched by your extension can be used as a `condition` when configuring a rule in Launch.
-To learn how you can dispatch an event, see [Dispatching Events from your Extension](#dispatching-events-from-your-extension).
+Any event dispatched by your extension can be used as a `condition` when configuring a rule in Launch. <!--To learn how you can dispatch an event, see [Dispatching Events from your Extension](#dispatching-events-from-your-extension).-->

 ### Handling an event `action` at runtime

-Any event your extension has registered a listener for can be used as an `action` when configuring a rule in Launch.
-To learn how you can register an listener for your events, see [Listening for Events](#event-listeners).
+Any event your extension has registered a listener for can be used as an `action` when configuring a rule in Launch. <!--To learn how you can register an listener for your events, see [Listening for Events](#event-listeners).-->